Coke Zero Sugar 400

 The Coke Zero Sugar 400 is an annual NASCAR Cup Series stock car race at Daytona International Speedway.
 First held in 1959, the event consists of 160 laps, 400 mi, and is the second of two major stock car events held at Daytona on the Cup Series circuit, the other being the Daytona 500.
-From its inception through 2019, it was traditionally held on or around the United States' Independence Day.
-From 1988 until 2019, the race was scheduled for the first Saturday of July – that closest to July 4.
+From its inception in 1959 through 2019, it was traditionally held on or around the United States' Independence Day (from 1988 until 2019, the race was scheduled for the first Saturday of July – that closest to July 4).
 In 1998, it became the first stock car race at Daytona to be held at night under-the-lights.
-In 2020, the race was moved to late August and currently serves as the final race of the Cup Series regular season.
+In 2020, the race was moved to late August and has been the last race of the NASCAR Regular Season (except in 2024 when it was the second to last race due to schedule changes that needed to be made in accordance with 2024 Summer Olympics broadcasting.)

-From 1984 to 2007, the race was sponsored by PepsiCo, and for many years was known as the Pepsi 400.
+From 1985 to 2007, the race was sponsored by PepsiCo, and for many years was known as the Pepsi 400.
 In 2008, as part of a multi-year deal, The Coca-Cola Company became the exclusive beverage supplier of ISC tracks, including Daytona.
 Title sponsorship for this race was also included, with the Coca-Cola Zero Sugar brand having been used each year.

 The event is recently known for its close finishes, posting a 0.154s-average margin of victory in its last 21 races, including the tied fourth-closest margin of victory in NASCAR Cup Series history at 0.005s and high-speed, high-density crashes under the lights and a broad display of fireworks during post-race celebrations.

-Austin Dillon is the defending winner of the race.
+Ryan Blaney is the defending winner of the race.